pagkly/Zed/Investopedia4/What Does Withholding Mean.md

 ### Other Concerns

-If the tax withheld is inaccurate, the taxpayer may find himself paying more in income taxes or less than mandated.
-If at the end of the tax year, it is found that the employee paid more, the IRS will refund the excess to the employee as a [[tax refund]](https://www.investopedia.com/terms/t/tax-refund.asp).
+If the tax withheld is inaccurate, the [[Taxpayer|taxpayer]] may find himself paying more in income taxes or less than mandated.
+If at the end of the tax year, it is found that the employee paid more, the IRS [[Will|will]] refund the excess to the employee as a [[tax refund]](https://www.investopedia.com/terms/t/tax-refund.asp).
 Workers who end up not paying enough tax on income earned may be subject to penalties and interest.5

 Self-employed workers aren't subject to withholding but must make quarterly estimated tax payments instead.
 Taxpayers may also have to make estimated tax payments if they receive income in the form of dividends, [[capital gains]](https://www.investopedia.com/terms/c/capitalgain.asp), interest, or [[royalties]](https://www.investopedia.com/terms/r/royalty.asp).6